 Title and metadata

 The post title and up to four types of metadata displays at the top in the banner area.
-Choose how they display in these sections:
+Choose how they display in these sections of site styles:

 - Set the colors for titles and metadata that displays over banners with (Overlay) tweaks.